 I am purchasing my first flat in Vauxhall benefiting from help to buy.
 The sellers would not budge the amount so I negotiated £7000 of fixtures and fittings instead.
 The property agent suggested that I not to tell my conveyancer about this side-deal as it will jeopardize my mortgage with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-An example of a Lease Extension matter before the tribunal for a Vauxhall property is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
-The Tribunal held that the price to be paid for the new lease of Flat 12A is £168,824, For the other flat the price was set at £169,110 This case was in relation to 2 flats.
-The unexpired term as at the valuation date was 56 years.
+An example of a Lease Extension decision for a Vauxhall property is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
+The Tribunal held that the price to be paid for the new lease of Flat 12A is £168,824, For the other flat the price was set at £169,110 This case related to 2 flats.
+The unexpired residue of the current lease was 56 years.